oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ```
 where:
 1. ```Login``` is an element name that MUST be unique.
- Element can be created in context by ```OroElementFactory``` by its name:
+ The element can be created in context by ```OroElementFactory``` by its name:

  ```php
     $this->elementFactory->createElement('Login')
  ```

 2. ```selector``` defines how selenium driver shall find the element on the page.
-By default, whe the selector tpe is not specified, the [css selector](http://mink.behat.org/en/latest/guides/traversing-pages.html#css-selector) is used.
+By default, when the selector type is not specified, the [css selector](http://mink.behat.org/en/latest/guides/traversing-pages.html#css-selector) is used.
 XPath selector is also supported and may be provided with the following configuration:

  ```yml
     selector: